cockroachlabs/developer-success/import-backup-restore.md

 $ cockroach sql --url "postgresql://<yourname>:<password>@[...]"
 ```

-To import the `workplace` database, we must first create the database.
+To import the `workplace` database, including its tables and data, we must first create the database.

 ```sql
 > CREATE DATABASE workplace_pg;